Medically reviewed by Kristin Hall, FNP

 Your healthcare provider may prescribe Lexapro if you’re affected by depression, or if you have an anxiety disorder such as generalized anxiety disorder (GAD).

-Insomnia is a common side effect of many antidepressants, including Lexapro.
+Insomnia is one of the potential side effects of many antidepressants, including Lexapro.
 For example, it’s listed as one of the most common adverse reactions experienced by people prescribed Lexapro in FDA documentation.

 Overall, the data is mixed, with insomnia reported as a common side effect of Lexapro, while some research suggests that Lexapro may actually improve sleep.